Manion-sebastian/waggroup/README.md

 1. Fork on GitHub and clone down this repository
 1. Run npm install to ensure dependancies are installed
-1. Touch a .env.local file
+1. Touch a .env.local file see .env.example to orient your secrets
-1. ~~add REACT_APP_SERVER_URL=http://localhost:3001 to .env.local~~
-1. In your terminal, run the command npm run start to start the client
+1. In your terminal, run the command npm run dev to start the client
 1. Navigate to http://localhost:3000/ to interact with the web app

 ## Server Installation Instructions

-1. Fork our p4 Server repository on GitHub and clone it down
+1. Fork our Server repository on GitHub and clone it down
 1. Run npm install to ensure dependancies are installed
-1. Touch a .env file
+1. Touch a .env file following .env.example
-1. ~~add JWT_SECRET="[SECRET_KEY_HERE]" in the .env~~
 1. Run nodemon to start server

 ## API, and API key instructions.

-wip
+if needed, will be added here.

 ## Tech Stack Used

 * Javascript
+* Typescript
 * Express
 * Ant Design Css Framework
 * MongoDb, Mongoose